 How does testing work?

-Mirimus Labs uses a non-invasive, saliva-based PCR test that is FDA Emergency Use Authorized.
-Students and staff provide a saliva sample by spitting into a collection tube.
-Click here for an information sheet from Mirimus.
+Mirimus Labs uses a non-invasive, saliva-based PCR test that is authorized for emergency use by the FDA.
+Students, faculty and staff provide a saliva sample by spitting into a collection tube.
+Click here for detailed instructions.

 Can one eat before the test?

 No eating or drinking for 30 minutes before the test.
 This includes gum, candy, throat lozenges and breath mints.
 Also, no mouth wash on the day of testing.